-Qualifying for the U.S. Women's Open is underway at various sites across the country (and the world) as players try to punch their ticket to the 76th U.S. Women's Open Championship at the Olympic Club (Lake Course) in San Francisco, Calif.
+Qualifying for the U.S. Women's Open is complete, as players vied to punch their ticket to the 77th U.S. Women's Open Championship at Pine Needles Lodge & Golf Club in Southern Pines, N.C.

-Nearly 1600 entries were received, and professional and amateur golfers will compete across 24 sectional qualifying sites in the U.S., with an additional site in Japan.
+An all-time record of 1,874 entries were received, and professional and amateur golfers competed across 23 sectional qualifying sites in the U.S., with three additional international sites.

 Highlights from qualifying include: